Suzuki GT series: Engines

 The 380 and 550 engines were air-cooled with a system marketed by Suzuki as Ram Air.
 This system consisted of a cast aluminum shroud covering a modified cylinder head to direct the cooling air.

 The GT750 was liquid-cooled.
 Suzuki thus led the motorcycle world by being the first company to mass-produce a liquid-cooled, large-bore two-stroke engine.
 The GT750 was nicknamed the "Water Buffalo" in North America and the "Kettle" in the UK.

 Other names were the "Wasserbüffel" in Germany, "la bouillotte" in France and the "Water Bottle" in Australia.
+"Water Gat" in Finland.

 The 550 initially featured chrome-plated piston rings and cast iron cylinder bores.
-For the 1976 MY, the 550 received a system of cast-iron rings running in chrome-plated cylinder bores.
+For the 1976 model year, the 550 received a system of cast-iron rings running in chrome-plated cylinder bores.
 This change was largely thanks to the RE5, which also used a proprietary cylinder wall plating similar to a Nikasil coating.
 The coating, marketed as Suzuki Composite Electro-chemical Material or SCEM, is nickel-phosphorus-silicon-carbide based, reducing weight (by eliminating a steel liner) and improving heat transfer, allowing for tighter and more efficient piston-to-cylinder clearance.

-For MYs 1972 and 1973 the carburetors had been three separate items with the complex cabling.
+For model years 1972 and 1973 the carburetors had been three separate items with the complex cabling.
 1974 models featured the unitized carburetors mounted to a single bracket with a less complex single push-pull cable arrangement for easier and more durable synchronization.
 The unitized carburetors continued through to the end of production of the three-cylinder models, when the GT750 received the Mikuni BS40 type diaphragm style carburetors.
 All smaller models featured Mikuni VM type round slide carburetors.

 The three-cylinder GT models featured bifurcation of the center cylinder exhaust header.
 This allowed Suzuki to use four mufflers rather than an unbalanced "2 and 1" or a "three into two" exhaust arrangement.

 The GT550 and GT750 featured electric starting while other models, with the exception of the GT185, were kick start only.